 The Digital Curation Lab is the University of Salford’s contact point for its membership in the Digital Preservation Coalition (DPC) and activities associated with Digital Research in Humanities and Arts (DRHA).

-In collaboration with Redeye and the Photographic Collections Network, the DCL presents this 2-day training event featuring online training session by the Digital Preservation Coalition, along with a programme of guest speakers.
+In collaboration with Redeye and the Photographic Collections Network, the DCL presented a 2-day training event featuring online training session by the Digital Preservation Coalition, along with a programme of guest speakers.